owlumeday/owlumeday/README.md

 - 👋 Hi, I’m @owlumeday
 - 👀 I’m interested in using simulation tools to manage genetic diversity
-- 🌱 I’m currently learning how to program in Julia
+- 🌱 I’m currently learning Julia Programming Language
-- 💞️ I’m looking to collaborate on Julia simulation projects
+- 💞️ I’m looking to collaborate on Genetic Simulation Projects
 - 📫 How to reach me olumideonabanjo01@gmail.com

 <!---